 Summary

 Since its creation in 1991, changes have been made to 193:A, the original statute, with the most recent updates signed into law on June 2, 2022.
-Under this law, parents or legal guardians who wish to homeschool their child(ren) are required to:
+Under this law, parents or legal guardians who wish to home educate their child(ren) are required to:

 - Notify a participating agency (the local district superintendent, Commissioner of Education, or a participating private school) of their intent to homeschool.